Applicita/Orleans.Multitenant/README.md

 Scope and limitations:
 - Tenant id's are part of the key for a `GrainId` or `StreamId` and can be any string; the same goes for keys within a tenant.
 The creation and lifecycle management of tenant id's is in the application domain; as far as Orleans.Multitenant is concerned, tenants are **virtual** just like grains and streams - so conceptually all possible tenant id's always exist

-- Orleans.Multitenant guards against unauthorized access from within grains that have a GrainId, since only there a tenant-specific context exists (the grain id contains the tenant id).
+- Orleans.Multitenant guards against unauthorized access from within grains that have a GrainId, since only there a tenant-specific context exists (the grain key contains the tenant id).
 Guarding against unauthorized tenant access from outside a grain (e.g. when using a cluster client in an ASP.NET controller, or in a stateless worker grain or a grain service) is in the domain of the application developer, since what constitutes a tenant context there is application specific

 - Only `IGrainWithStringKey` grains can be tenant specific